 Kevin: “Mi nikona punch“.
 (I have 500)

 It did not take long before I witnessed what Kevin had told me about the vice.
 Betting was indeed the new fad, and it was not just the young people!
 A lot of people seem to believe that their chances of hitting the jackpot are so high and that it is only a matter of time.
-Five years on betting is no longer a new fad but has been mainstreamed into the Kenyan society.
+More than five years on betting is no longer a new fad but has been mainstreamed into Kenyan society.

 Sports Betting and Football development